isaaclo123/fluxgeo/README.md

 ##New additions
 * Fluxgeo now can be run offline, and saves its previous lattitude and longitude to "~/.fluxgeo".
+* Fluxgeo can now change the color temperature setting of xflux through command-line arguments by appending "-k" and the desired color temperature.

 ##Software credit
 * This product includes GeoLite data created by MaxMind, available from (http://www.maxmind.com)